Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect: Introduction

 \section{Introduction}

-It is well known that if the time dependence in the Hamiltonian arises through certain parameters, namely adiabatic parameters, then the system develops a nondynamic phase, called the Berry phase \cite{berry}.
+It is well known that if the time dependence in the Hamiltonian arises through certain parameters, namely adiabatic parameters, then the system develops a non-dynamic phase, called the Berry phase~\cite{berry}.
 Spinors propagating in the magnetic fields are known to acquire such a Berry phase.
-Interestingly a neutrino propagating through a medium also develops such a system, while the varying matter density corresponds to the adiabatic parameter.
-Importantly, although originally Berry phase was found in the context of adiabatic, unitary and cyclic evolutions of time-dependent quantum systems, later it was re-established for nonadiabatic, nonunitary and noncyclic cases with its generalized definition \cite{aa,sam,muksi}.
+Interestingly, a neutrino propagating through a medium also develops such a system, while the varying matter density corresponds to the adiabatic parameter.
+Importantly, although~originally Berry phase was found in the context of adiabatic, unitary and cyclic evolutions of time-dependent quantum systems, later it was re-established for non-adiabatic, non-unitary and non-cyclic cases with its generalized definition~\cite{aa,sam,muksi}.